dherrrnandez/re-csset/README.md

 # RE-CSSET

-An updated CSS Reset wich overrides the default browser styles to make styling easier and cross-browser
+An updated CSS Reset wich overrides the default browser styles This makes styling way easier and cross-browser by default

 ## How to Install